chile4coding/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
 #Write a script that prints every other line from the input, starting with the first line.
 # The eggs of the brood need to be an odd number
+# Write a shell script that adds the two numbers stored in the environment variables WATER and STIR and prints the result.